maxx4688/EmptyList/README.md

-# notes_database
+# EmptyList
+###A notekeeping app that comes with an extraordianary user experience

-A firebase notes prototype
+A Nothing phone notes app

 ## Getting Started